-The arguments for the send () task consists of:
+The arguments for the send() task consists of:

-- num\elements number of elements to be sent on this send operation can vary from call to call which again, facilitates data shaping - data a user supplied bit vector from which the requested num\elements will be obtained and sent to the pipe - eom a flag that can serve as an end-of-message marker on a variably sized message transmitted as a sequence of transactions - The data and eom arguments always have an input direction when sending to a pipe.
+- num_elements number of elements to be sent on this send operation can vary from call to call which again, facilitates data shaping - data a user supplied bit vector from which the requested num_elements will be obtained and sent to the pipe - eom a flag that can serve as an end-of-message marker on a variably sized message transmitted as a sequence of transactions - The data and eom arguments always have an input direction when sending to a pipe.

-On the C side endpoint of an output pipe, the blocking receive function provided by the infrastructure is declared as follows:
+On the C side endpoint of an output pipe, two blocking receive functions that differ only in the data type used to represent the pipe payload are provided by the infrastructure.
+The blocking receive function that accepts an syBitVecVal array is declared as follows: